- Medicare provides coverage for many cystic fibrosis treatments and medications.

 Commonly covered medications include:

-- Medications to open your airways.
-Medications in this category include albuterol, ipratropium, and theophylline.
+- Medications to open your airways: Medications in this category include albuterol (ProAir HFA), ipratropium (Atrovent), and theophylline (Theo-24).

-- Medications to help you cough up sputum.
-Medications in this group include guaifenesin, hypertonic saline, and N-acetylcysteine.
+- Medications to help you cough up sputum: These include guaifenesin (Mucinex), hypertonic saline, and N-acetylcysteine.

-- Medications to help you absorb nutrients.
-Medications in this group include pancrelipase and pancreatin.
+- Medications to help you absorb nutrients: This may include pancrelipase and pancreatin.

-Medicare will also cover medications you need temporarily — for example, antibiotics or antiviral medications you need to treat an infection.
+Medicare also covers medications you need temporarily, such as antibiotics or antiviral medications to treat an infection.

-Keep in mind that not all Medicare Part D or Medicare Advantage plans cover every prescription you might take for cystic fibrosis.
-Plans cover only prescriptions that are part of their formulary.
+Remember that not all Medicare Part D or Medicare Advantage plans cover every prescription you might take for cystic fibrosis.
+Plans cover only prescriptions in their formulary.

 You can check for plans that include any prescriptions you currently take using the Medicare website.